 Typically, this system can only be used when connected to shore power or a generator.
 That said, it is possible to invest in an inverter, which will take the electricity from your RV’s battery and convert it into AC power, making it possible to run these things off of the house battery.

 Unfortunately, these high-draw appliances will drain a single RV battery very quickly, meaning you will need a fairly large bank of batteries in order to run the AC system normally for any length of time.

 What is an RV Battery Bank?

-Joining RV batteries in series allows you to keep the same amperage but adds the voltage.
-For example.
-Joining two 6v RV batteries in series gives you a total of 12Volts but the amps remain unchanged.
+Joining RV batteries in series allows you to keep the same amperage but adds extra voltage.
+For example, joining two 6-volt RV batteries in series gives you a total of 12 volts, but the amps remain unchanged.

 A jumper wire is used to connect RV batteries.
 The negative terminal of one battery is connected to the positive terminal of the other battery.

 Another set of cables connects the remaining positive and negative terminal to whatever you are connecting the batteries to.
 Connected batteries should have the same voltage and amp rating.

 A parallel RV battery bank, on the other hand, increases the current but allows the voltage to stay the same.
 If you join two 6-volt RV batteries in parallel, you will get 6 volts, but the amps will now be increased.

 Parallel connections are done by connecting two positive terminals together and two negative terminals together.
 This creates a negative negative and a positive positive.
 The batteries can then be connected to your application and will drain equally when in use.

 A series parallel bank is also possible.
 This allows you to increase voltage and amps.
 It requires a minimum of four batteries.
 Keep track of the connections you make.
 You can join as many batteries as you want to each other, though you may need an RV battery box to keep your separate cells safe and secure.
 Two sets of batteries connected in parallel can be joined together to form a series power bank.